Henry L. Marsh: Politics

-In January 2011, Marsh voted against Senate Bill 876 (Castle Doctrine) which would have allowed "a lawful occupant use of physical force, including deadly force, against an intruder in his dwelling who has committed an overt act against him, without civil liability."

-In February 2011, Marsh was one of eight senators on the Senate Courts of Justice Committee who "passed by indefinitely" House Bill 1573, defeating the bill by an 8 to 4 margin.

 Other accomplishments

 Marsh co-founded the Richmond Renaissance and the Metropolitan Economic Development Council.
 He served as president of the National Black Caucus of Elected Officials and a member of the board of directors of the National League of Cities.

 Marsh continued his dedication to education, forming the Support Committee for Excellence in the Public Schools.
 In addition, he established the New Millennium Leadership Institute, founded the Unity Day Celebration Committee, and hosts Richmond's Annual Juneteenth Celebration.
-He also serves as chairman of the Martin Luther King Jr. Memorial Commission for Virginia.
+He also served as chairman of the Martin Luther King Jr. Memorial Commission for Virginia.

 In 2015, the local courthouse in Richmond's Manchester district was named after Marsh and his brother Harold, who had served as a local judge until being shot to death by a disgruntled tenant of a former client.
 A new elementary school in Richmond's Church Hill area is named for Marsh.

-Personal life
+Personal life and death

 Marsh married Diane Harris, and they had three children together.
+He died on January 23, 2025, at the age of 91.